-Committee Substitute Favorable 6/11/92

-Third Edition Engrossed 6/12/92

-Senate Appropriations Committee Substitute Adopted 6/19/92
+Committee Substitute Favorable 6/11/92 Third Edition Engrossed 6/12/92 Senate Appropriations Committee Substitute Adopted 6/19/92 Fifth Edition Engrossed 6/20/92

 Short Title: Current Operations Appropriations 1992.
-(Publ lic) Sponsors: Referred to: May 27, 1992 A BILL TO BE ENTITLED AN ACT TO MODIFY THE APPROPRIATIONS AND BUDGET REVENUE ACOUNTY OF 1991, AS AMENDED, AND TO MAKE OTHER CHANGES IN THE BUDGET OPERATION OF THE STATE.
+(Public) Sponsors: Referred to: May 27, 1992 A BILL TO BE ENTITLED AN ACT TO MODIFY THE APPROPRIATIONS AND BUDGET RE OF 1991, AS AMENDED, AND TO MAKE OTHER CHANG BUDGET OPERATION OF THE STATE.
 The General Assembly of North Carolina enacts: INTRODUCTION Section 1.
-The appropriations made in this act are for maximum amoun necessary to provide the services and accomplish the purposes described in the budge Savings shall be effected where the total amounts appropriated are not required perform these services and accomplish these purposes and, except as allowed by the Executive Budget Act, or this act, the savings shall revert to the appropriate fund at the end of each fiscal year. et. to ne TITLE OF ACT Sec.
-2. This act shall be known as "The Current Operations Appropriation Act of 1992." ns
+The appropriations made in this act are for maximecessary to provide the services and accomplish the purposes described Savings shall be effected where the total amounts appropriated are in perform these services and accomplish these purposes and, except as a Executive Budget Act, or this act, the savings shall revert to the appropriate of each fiscal year.
+I in the budget. not required to allowed by the

+Sec.
+2. This act shall be known as "The Current Operations Appropriations